First Visit: October 14, 2017

 QMJHL Arena: 14

-  When the AHL began their expansion into the Maritimes, Saint John was left out at first, owing mostly to the fact that the city's primary arena, the mid-century modern Lord Beaverbrook Rink, was too small for hockey at a high level.
+When the AHL began their expansion into the Maritimes, Saint John was left out at first, owing mostly to the fact that the city's primary arena, the beautiful, mid-century modern Lord Beaverbrook Rink, was too small for hockey at a high level.
 Thus, while the rest of Atlantic Canada enjoyed affiliated hockey at the AAA level, Saint John had to content itself with senior hockey, including the Saint John Vitos, winners of the Allan Cup in 1992.
 But even then, plans were afoot to bring high-level hockey to Port City along with the rest of the region.

 The advantage to having been behind the times through this, though, is that Harbour Station is a beautiful, modern building that is one of the showpieces of the league.
 While the rest of the arenas throughout the Maritimes feel middle-aged, including Centre 200 in Cape Breton which is only six years older, Harbour Station still feels like a new and up-to-date arena.
 The Q's rinks tend to be smaller and older on average than those in the OHL and WHL, but Harbour Station wouldn't be out of place in either of those leagues, and it still feels modern in spite of it being past its 25th birthday.

 Downtown Saint John is built on a hill surrounding the harbour, and the now-renamed TD Station sits in a valley between the highway and a cliffside on the edge of the city's core, giving it a cozy, nestled appearance.
 The arena is tall and clad in white stucco and brick.
 From the main entrance, you enter the concourse directly, though downtown Saint John also has an enclosed system of pedestrian walkways that empties directly into the arena lobby, which can be a lifesaver in winter as a warm and dry method of getting to the heart of downtown or to the nearby parking garage.